mmann1123/pyGIS/pygis/docs/e_extraction.md

 Subsetting and extracting data is useful when we want to select or analyze a portion of the dataset based on a feature's location, attribute, or its spatial relationship to another dataset.

-In this chapter, we will explore three ways that data from a GeoDataFrame can be subsetted and extracted: clip, select by attribute, and select by location.
+In this chapter, we will explore three ways that data from a GeoDataFrame can be subsetted and extracted: clip, select location by attribute, and select by location.

 ## Setup